-Associate Head Coach/Pitching Coach
+Associate Head Coach

-“No player in my tenure at North Carolina has had more of an impact on the program than Robert Woodard," Fox said.
+“No player in my tenure at North Carolina has had more of an impact on the program than Robert Woodard,” head coach Mike Fox said.
 “His career numbers speak for themselves.
 Finishing his time here as the winningest pitcher in the history of Carolina baseball and never losing a home game are simply incredible accomplishments.
 But more importantly, Woody elevated our program with a sense of urgency and total belief.
 He not only pitched but, along with a core of outstanding teammates, helped will our team to Omaha in both 2006 and 2007.
 He then helped us do the same thing in 2011 when he was on our staff.
 I am so excited to have him back in our program once again and look forward to working with him.”

-“To say today is a special day for my family and me would be an understatement,” Woodard said.
-"As far back as I can remember, I’ve been passionate about the University of North Carolina, its programs, its tradition and the amazing people I have met who make this university so great.
+“To say today is a special day for my family and me would be an understatement,” Woodard said upon his return to Chapel Hill.
+“As far back as I can remember, I’ve been passionate about the University of North Carolina, its programs, its tradition and the amazing people I have met who make this university so great.
 It is hard to put into words what it means for me to rejoin this coaching staff with Coach Fox and Coach Forbes, two of my closest friends and mentors for almost twenty years.
 I am thankful for the support of former players, teammates, fellow coaches and mentors, friends and family both in and outside of baseball.
 This opportunity would not be possible without you all.
 I’m excited to meet the team and get going toward the goals we all have as Tar Heels!”

 Director of Baseball Operations

-Dave Arendas, a former All-ACC second baseman at North Carolina, is in his 11th season as director of baseball operations with the Diamond Heels.
+Dave Arendas, a former All-ACC second baseman at North Carolina, is in his 13th season as director of baseball operations with the Diamond Heels.
 He is the program’s first full-time employee in this position.